jolicode/docker-starter/README.md

 pipenv shell
 ```

+### Docker environment

+The Docker infrastructure provides a web stack with:
+ - NGINX
+ - MariaDB
+ - PHP
+ - Traefik
+ - A container with some tooling:
+   - Composer
+   - Node
+   - Yarn / NPM

 ### Domain configuration (first time only)

 Before running the application for the first time, ensure your domain names